 3. Controlling leaks

-Painting a concrete subfloor with a moisture-blocking concrete primer will stop it from sweating while installing a carpet.
-You can paint the walls of your basement, whether made of concrete or cinder blocks, to make them more watertight.
+You can paint your basement walls, whether made of concrete or cinder blocks, to make them more watertight.
 Plumbing leaks should repair immediately to stop water damage.

 Best Basement Carpeting: What to Avoid?

 Avoiding carpets with long fibers would be a good idea.
-As they are so thick, high-pile carpets take more time to dry after becoming moist.
+As they are so thick, high-pile rugs take more time to dry after becoming moist.
 So if your house is more prone to dampness or water, low-pile carpeting is the best choice.

 Also, you should avoid carpets with loop piles since water will be more challenging to remove from tight loops.